plurr1k/plurr1k/README.md

 **Secondary Vocational Education (Programmer Qualification)**

-Graduated with a qualification in Software Development.
+Graduated with a qualification in Software Development and Information System.
 During my studies, I developed desktop and web applications, worked with databases, and completed a graduation project focused on a social network with decentralized media storage using IPFS.

 ## About Me